PKPublicCode/SecuredApi/README.md

 * Return content defined in the configuration inline
 * Configuring any of above for individual customers (API Keys authentication only).

-As a side scenario, solution can be useful to host mock and stub services for integration testing, and hosting static content on the Azure Storage Accounts.
+As a side scenario, SecuredAPI can be used to host mock\stub service(s) for integration testing.

+Gateway routing rules are decoupled from infrastructure and deployment setup and can be changed without solution redeployment.
+Ability to parametrize routing configuration allows to reuse them for different environments and deployment stamps.

+The only infrastructure requirement for SecuredAPI is just any hosting infra and persistent storage.
+The main scenario considered is an Azure App Service or Kubernetes and Azure Storage Account.
+Also, persistent storage can be mounted as a disk volume.

-SecuredAPI is available as a docker [images](https://hub.docker.com/repository/docker/pkruglov/securedapi.gateway) and can be configured with environment variables and separate [routing configuration file](./Docs/Product/RoutingConfiguration.md).
-This approach makes it easy to use with Azure Application Services and Kubernetes solutions, where [configuration](./Docs/Product/Configuration.md) can be updated aside of deployment process.
+SecuredAPI builds are available as a docker [images](https://hub.docker.com/repository/docker/pkruglov/securedapi.gateway) that can be easily deployed and configured by environment variables.
+Obviously, own docker images can be build and deployed, if official builds don't suit for solution.

-However, service can be configured to read routing configuration from the filesystem, and application can build as own docker image based on the official SecuredAPI build to make all configuration part of the image.
-Obviously, own binaries with appropriate configuration can be built from source the code.

-Integration with Application Insights available out of the box can be leveraged for monitoring and further analysis.
+Integration with Application Insights available out of the box can be leveraged for monitoring and further analysis of service metrics.

 ## Performance
 Check out load testing [results](./Docs/Product/Performance.md).